 Initial Access in Cybersecurity: Top 3 Attack Vectors You Must Know (2026)

-What is Initial Access in Cybersecurity?
+What Is Initial Access in Cybersecurity?

-How Initial Access Cybersecurity Works?
+How Initial Access Cybersecurity Works

 A hand-drawn timeline showing the 29-minute average breakout time for hackers to move from initial access to lateral movement.